swcurran/anoncreds-clsignatures-rs/CODE_OF_CONDUCT.md

 - Developers
 - Member representatives
 - Staff members
-- Anyone from the Public partaking in the Hyperledger work environment (e.g. contribute code, comment on our code or specs, email us, attend our conferences, functions, etc)
+- Anyone from the Public partaking in the LF Decentralized Trust work environment (e.g. contribute code, comment on our code or specs, email us, attend our conferences, functions, etc)

 ### Respect

-is the genuine consideration you have for someone (if only because of their status as participant in Hyperledger, like yourself), and that you show by treating them in a polite and kind way.
+is the genuine consideration you have for someone (if only because of their status as participant in LF Decentralized Trust, like yourself), and that you show by treating them in a polite and kind way.

 ### Sexual Harassment